 Oh, and I also recommend free walking tours as soon as you arrive.
 You get to see parts of the city you might not otherwise know about, it's a pretty relaxed pace, the guides are usually super friendly and very knowledgeable (they're working for tips) and technically, it's free!
 I've enjoyed every one I've been on.

-Congratulations, and have fun!
-10 months ago
+Congratulations, and have fun! over 2 years ago